thecloudgarage/eks-anywhere/powerprotect/powerprotect-blog-end-to-end.md

 SA_NAME="powerprotect"
 kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep ${SA_NAME} | awk '{print $1}')
 ```
-* Edit the credentials defined for c4-eksa1 asset in PPDM
+* Edit the credentials defined for the EKS Anywhere cluster in PPDM
-* Edit the c4-eksa1 asset and reverify the certificate
+* Edit the asset source pertaining to the EKS Anywhere cluster and reverify the certificate
 * A discovery will be automatically initiated
 * Once the discovery is complete recover the sock-shop application with attributes of original cluster, new namespace (sock-shop)
 * Validate sock-shop pods, services and ingress